jndiogo/combi-tester/README.md

 ```

 To test local GGUF models (llama.cpp based) place the files in a "models" folder.
-Or use any remote models supported by Sibila.
+Or use any remote models (OpenAI, Anthropic, Mistral, etc) supported by Sibila.

 Run the test from the YAML config: